 - St Mark's recognises that the use of technology presents particular challenges and risks to children and adults both inside and outside of school.
-The DSL and leadership team have read paragraphs 123-135 regarding Online Safety within KCSIE 2021. - 9.
+The DSL and leadership team taken particular note of paragraphs 134-142 regarding Online Safety within KCSIE 2022. - 2.
 Members of staff with appropriate skills, interest and expertise regarding online safety are encouraged to help support the DSL, and deputy DSLs, when developing curriculum approaches or making technical decisions.
-However, the DSL retains overall responsibility for online safeguarding within the school.

-- 10. St Mark's identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - a. content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - b. contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes'. - c. conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - d. commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/) - St Mark's recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2021 and EYFS 2021 has appropriate policies in place that are shared and understood by all members of the school community. - 12.
+However, the DSL retains overall responsibility for online safeguarding within the school. - 3.
+St Mark's identifies that the issues classified within online safety are considerable, but can be broadly categorised into four areas of risk: - content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: child-on-child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes'. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/) - St Mark's recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2022 and EYFS 2021 has appropriate policies in place that are shared and understood by all members of the school community. - 5.
 The school's approach to online safety will consider the 4 cs above.
 We have clear rules relating to the use of mobile and smart technology that means pupils are not allowed to access their mobile phones.
 In doing so we are preventing and deterring the use of mobile phone networks during school time for pupils to sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
-This approach is also reflected in our online safety/behaviour/antibullying policies.
+This approach is also reflected in our online safety, behaviour and anti-bullying policies.